tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Completed the Applied Accessibility, Responsive Web Design Principles, and CSS Flexbox sections of FCC's RWD Certification.

 **Thoughts:** I knew about flex-grow, but did not fully understand flex-shrink or flex-basis until now.
 These will definitely come in handy when setting sizing and proportions of children elements of a flex box.

+### Day 7: November 4, 2018

+**Today's Progress:**  Completed the CSS Grid section of FCC's RWD Certification.
+Went back to an old pen (on CodePen) and improved it.

+**Thoughts:** Re-learning CSS grid has me feeling excited all over again!
+Too bad it's not 100% supported across browsers just yet, but it's a step in the right direction so it would be *amazing* if it becomes the standard in a few years.
+Was about to start one of the RWD projects, but then an old pen caught my eye.
+I was testing out how to implement a blurry background overlay since I keep seeing them used in UI design.
+Upon revisiting, I cleaned up the code a bit and decided to try giving the blurry background overlay more of a "frosted pane" effect by fixing the background images.
+Pretty happy with how it turned out!